dhoer/choco-screen-resolution/ReadMe.md

 ### RDP Wrapper

-Non-Windows Servers, e.g., Windows 10, require package [rdpwrapper](https://chocolatey.org/packages/rdpwrapper) to be installed.
+Non-Windows Servers, e.g., Windows 10, requires package [rdpwrapper](https://chocolatey.org/packages/rdpwrapper) to be installed.
 No other configuration is required.